broadinstitute/martha/README.md

       to ensure that the tag is incremented properly based on the last released version.
 Tags should be plain semver numbers like `1.0.0` and should not have any additional prefix like `v1.0.0` or `releases/1.0.0`.
 Suffixes are permitted so long as they conform to the [semver spec](https://semver.org/).
+- [ ] In Jira, create a new "Release" named like: `martha-X.Y.Z` where `X.Y.Z` is the same semantic version number you created in the previous step.
+- [ ] For each Jira Issue included in this release, set the "Fix Version" field to the release name you created in the previous step.
 - [ ] Navigate to
       [Martha Manual Deploy](https://fc-jenkins.dsp-techops.broadinstitute.org/view/Indie%20Deploys/job/martha-manual-deploy/)
       and click the "Build with Parameters" link.
 Select the `TAG` that you just created and the tier to which you want to